 At Truliant, we believe in the importance of small businesses within the communities we live.
-We’re working diligently alongside the Small Business Administration (SBA) to provide solutions to help our small business member-owners through this time.
-We are here for you.

 The EIDL is for businesses to pay for operational expenses through this uncertain time.
 This loan is administered by the SBA and includes a $10,000 emergency grant to be made within three days of an application.

 These grants do not have to be repaid as long as funds are used for:

 Providing paid sick leave to employees unable to work due to the direct effect of the COVID–19